-Our results support the importance of Fishery Improvement Projects to secure the sustainability of small-scale fisheries in data-poor areas.
-In Mexico, the official monitoring of fishing activities has many limitations that prevent a better understanding of the state of the fisheries and their impacts.
-When FIPS are correctly executed, they may promote the collection of data that otherwise would not be available from Official sources.
+Our results support the contributions of Fishery Improvement Projects to secure the sustainability of small-scale fisheries, as well as the importance of combining LEK with scientific data, especially in data-poor areas.
+In Mexico, the official monitoring of fishing activities has many limitations (there are very few fisheries officers on the coast and monitoring is not constant) that prevent a better understanding of the state of the fisheries and their impacts.
+In order to prove that fishing gears are highly selective and increase the fisheries' efficiency, we need more information on catch sizes and gear characteristics.
+When FIPs are correctly executed, they can promote the collection of data that otherwise would not be available from official sources.
 The monitoring of fishing, biological, and ecosystem features related to fishing activities will allow to empower local communities and promote a bottom-up initiative to directly evaluate if their activities do not threaten associated habitats, and if negative effects are identified, will allow proposing management actions to lessen its impact.